emerald-dao/beginner-cadence-course/chapter5/day3/README.md

 }
 ```

 It seems like a lot of code, right?
 The good news is that, if you remember from the last day, we don't have to re-implement resource interfaces inside our own contract that uses the standard.
-These interfaces are only used so that our `Collection` resource can implement them.
+These interfaces are only defined so that our `Collection` resource can implement them.

 Before we make our `Collection` implement these resource interfaces, I will explain what they do:

+### Provider
 First is the `Provider`.
 It makes sure that anything that implements it has a `withdraw` function that takes in a `withdrawID` and returns an `@NFT`. **IMPORTANT: Note the type of the return value: `@NFT`.** What NFT resource is that talking about?
 Is it talking about the `NFT` type inside our `CryptoPoops` contract?
 No!
 It's referring to the type inside the `NonFungibleToken` contract interface.
 Thus, when we implement these functions themselves, we have to make sure we put `@NonFungibleToken.NFT`, and not just `@NFT`.
 We talked about this in the last chapter as well.

 So let's implement the `Provider` now on our Collection: